chadstewart/engineering-sandbox/front-end/react-vite/src/lib/api/README.md

     requestBody.variables
   );

   return data;
 };
 ```

 Note: Types for the graphql query is generated after the query is written.
-These can be generated in 2 ways, by running `npm run generate`, which will generates the types immediately or `npm run generate-watch` which generates types when code changes are detected.
+These can be generated in 2 ways, by running `npm run gql-generate`, which will generates the types immediately or `npm run gql-generate-watch` which generates types when code changes are detected.

 ## Types